GrantEdwards/eCos-on-qemu/README.md

    up any temporary files.

-> [!NOTE]
+**NOTE:**
-> After QEMU exits, the CD image is deleted.
-If you want to keep
-> it, you can comment out the `rm -rf $Iso` command at the end of
+After QEMU exits, the CD image is deleted.
+If you want to keep it, you can comment out the `rm -rf $Iso` command at the end of runit.sh.
-> runit.sh.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ runit.sh build-redboot/install/bin/redboot.elf